 Over the course of the semester, while I wound up writing four distinct papers, my classmates and I were required to research and make a case for twelve total topics (three for each potential paper) from which the final topics sprung.
 And while I didn’t write twelve papers, I did finish the course with four solid ones and about six topics to which I’d like to return for future study and publishing.

-My experience in this course strengthened my belief that the ability to identify a topic of interest, to conduct research on that topic and then take a stand on it and argue for that stance convincingly with rigor is a powerful asset.
-I have also learned that a natural extension of this same skill is the ability to examine someone else’s stance and then test it for truth and, if necessary, to debunk it and argue against it.
-When put together, the abilities of forming and testing the soundness of arguments and stances are invaluable strengths in the work of acting as a designer-advocate through research projects, for my own clients or in what I teach in the classroom.
+My experience in this course strengthened my belief that the ability to identify a topic of interest, conduct research on that topic, and then take a stand on it and argue for that stance convincingly with rigor is a powerful asset.
+I have also learned that a natural extension of this same skill is the ability to examine someone else’s stance and then test it for truth and, if necessary, debunk it and argue against it.
+When put together, the abilities to form and test the soundness of arguments and stances are invaluable strengths in the work of acting as a designer-advocate through research projects, for my own clients, or in what I teach in the classroom.

 For me, the best way to start writing a paper is to draw it.

 I know of very few designers who are an island: self-sufficient, independent, and in charge of the entire process from beginning to end.
 And in my limited experience, I am aware of even fewer researchers who do their work without any sort of collaborative effort.
 In Collaborative Design Studio, our team of three of my classmates and myself (affectionately named The Honey Badgers) were tasked to propose, design, research, and produce a case study.
 The parameters were very open for the semester and the topics and areas for the study were limitless.

 Which is exactly where my team started.
 Without limits.